A/203426 Rifleman Ernest Nicholes, The King’s Royal Rifle Corps

 We will remember them 9

 Ernest Nicholes is commemorated on the Ivinghoe War Memorial, located in the churchyard of St Mary the Virgin, Ivinghoe.
-He is also named on the First World War Rolls of Honour in St Peter & St Paul’s Church, Little Gaddesden, where his family worshipped.
+However, he is also named on the First World War Rolls of Honour in St Peter & St Paul’s Church, Little Gaddesden, where his family worshipped.
 His younger brother William A Nicholes, who survived the First World War, is also named on the Little Gaddesden Rolls of Honour, serving in the Hertfordshire Yeomanry; he subsequently transferred to the Army Service Corps.
 Ernest was posthumously awarded the British War Medal and the Allied Victory Medal.
+His next of kin would also have received a memorial plaque and scroll; an example of the scroll and covering letter can be seen in William Mayling’s entry.

-Ernest is commemorated on his parents’ grave, in the old churchyard in Little Gaddesden, North of the vestry extension.
+Ernest is commemorated on his parents’ grave, in the old churchyard in Little Gaddesden, North of the Thomas Field Hall.
+The headstone is a 5’ 6” high cross and plinth, five rows West of William Newman‘s grave and Albert Bierton‘s family grave.

 The inscription reads, on the East faces: